 Here and there we get a request to shoot somewhere unique, somewhere remote, somewhere magical.
 Mimi and Matt had a vision of dinner out in the desert and we luckily had them choose us to turn that vision into a reality.
+So read on for our Mojave Desert engagement photography session.

 We love the desert.
 It’s clean and open, untouched and pure.
 It’s desolate yet warm.
 This past year, Gavin has made at least five trips out to the Mojave desert by himself to shoot landscapes and the Milky Way, so we already had spots scouted out for Mimi and Matt’s desert engagement shoot.
 We ended up choosing sand dunes to start the shoot and a salt flat to finish, where they could have “dinner” at dusk in the desert.
 I have to give Mimi and Matt props for being willing to hike up a sand dune for engagement photos, but it was definitely worth it.
 The sand dunes have these undulating curves and repetitive textures that are a photographer’s playground.